facelessuser/coloraide/docs/src/markdown/gamut.md

 fast, and has generally been fine as most browsers have been constrained to using sRGB.
 Additionally, it can perform better in some circumstances depending on what you are doing.

 ColorAide currently only has clipping and chroma reduction approaches to gamut mapping.
-Clipping can often be preferred when colorfulness is found to be most important as it will keep colors vivid.
+Clipping, which is often done in the RGB gamut, can often be preferred when colorfulness is found to be most important as it will keep colors vivid, though hue and lightness can change.
 For instance, in photos, if you have colors that are entirely in one gamut and that gamut is fairly close to a smaller target gamut, clipping can provide reasonable results.
 Clipping a Display P3 or even a Rec.
 2020 photo may give visually, reasonable results.

-When preserving chroma, the lightness and hue is prioritized, and there may simply not be a color vivid enough with that hue and lightness to map to.
-In this instance, chroma reduction may not be ideal.
+When preserving chroma, the lightness and hue is prioritized.
+In the target gamut there may simply not be a color vivid enough with that hue and lightness to map to.
+When the gamut difference of the source and target are large enough, the results in some color regions can be less ideal.

 Consider the example below that displays colors in a Rec.
 2020 image.
 When comparing clipping to chroma reduction, we can see that the clipping results feel arguably more natural.
 Note that the original will be modified by the browser